justinmc/ethereum-visualization/README.md

-# boilerplate-gulp
+# boilerplate-gulp-react

-A quick, clean starting point for apps with, HTML5 Boilerplate, Gulp, and Browserify
+A quick, clean starting point for React apps with, HTML5 Boilerplate, Gulp, and Browserify

 ## Getting Started
 Check out the app and run `npm install` to get set up.
 Then run `gulp serve` to start serving the app, and start hacking!